Gruntfuggly/todo-tree/README.md

 **todo-tree.general.debug** (`false`)</br>
 Show a debug channel in the output view.

+**todo-tree.general.automaticGitRefreshInterval** (`0`)</br>
+Polling interval (in seconds) for automatically refreshing the tree when your repository is updated.
+This will check if your repository HEAD has changed and trigger a rescan of the workspace if it has.
+This replaces the file watcher functionality.
+Set to '0' to disable, or to the number of seconds between checks.

 **todo-tree.general.exportPath** (`~/todo-tree-%Y%m%d-%H%M.txt`)</br>
 Path to use when exporting the tree.
 Environment variables will be expanded, e.g `${HOME}` and the path is passed through strftime (see <https://github.com/samsonjs/strftime>).
 Set the extension to `.json` to export as a JSON record.